RIPE-NCC/dnssec-labs/README.md

 The labs are meant to be setup using FreeBSD, and are based on [EZJail](http://erdgeist.org/arts/software/ezjail/) and [tmux](https://tmux.github.io/).

 The first step is to have a FreeBSD system without any package installed - also called a vanilla installation - which can be on real hardware, ran in virtualbox or any other virtualisation environment that supports FreeBSD as a guest, or a VPS running on some provider's infrastructure.
-Recommended providers are [Vultr](http://vultr.com), [DigitalOcean](http://www.digitalocean.com) or [CloudAtCost](http://www.cloudatcost.com), but any other provider can do.
+Any other provider can do.

-Once you log in to the FreeBSD system as root, just fetch the latest master version of the labs.
-On many base installs, this requires the installation of a port to enable certificate validation first:
+Once you log in to the FreeBSD system as root, fetch the latest master version of the labs.
+On many base installs, this requires the installation of a port to enable certificate validation first, and should be performed this way:

 ```shell